matheusblm/matheusblm/README.md

-### Hi there, I'm Matheus Bueno 👋
+### I'm Matheus Bueno 👋
-## I'm a Full-Stack Developer!!
+## I'm a Full-Stack Developer from Curitiba.

-- I started a blog, with the intention to publish something i learned every day.

-- I’m currently learning Ruby on Rails.
+- I study cs by myself, following the content on OSSU.